-H. Timing of Construction.
+I. Timing of Construction of Affordable Housing Units.

-1. Affordable units shall be constructed or otherwise provided in proportion to market-rate units, but in no event shall the construction of affordable housing units be delayed beyond the schedule below.
-Proportionality shall be determined by the number of building permits or certificates of occupancy issued for affordable and market-rate units, or lot releases, as applicable.
-Affordable units shall not be the last units to be built in any development that is subject to this Section 8.6.
+1. On-site Affordable Housing Units shall be constructed in accordance with Table 12 below.
+Proportionality shall be determined by the number of building permits issued for affordable and market-rate units.
+In accordance with the table below, Affordable Housing Units shall not be the last units to be built in any development that is subject to this Section.

+TABLE 12

+Schedule for Completion of Affordable Housing Units

 Percent Market-Rate Units Percent Affordable Units

 Up to 30% None required

 30% plus 1 unit At least 10%

 Up to 50% At least 30%

 Up to 75% At least 50%

 75% plus 1 unit At least 70%

 Up to 90% 100%